 Customers reach this stage when they’re so happy, they let everyone know about your brand.
 You want to nurture that advocacy to retain their business and help bring in new buyers.

-While the lifecycle stages seem like a linear buyer journey, it’s important to remember that this is a cycle that should continue repeating itself.
-You can’t simply forget about a customer once they’ve made a purchase.
+In other words, you can’t simply forget about a customer once they’ve made a purchase.
 If you put effort into developing a thoughtful plan, it can be much easier to meet and exceed your marketing, sales, and company goals.

 Lifecycle Marketing Strategy